this-josh/felling/README.md

 > Simple is better than complex.

-​	*``python -c import this ` - Tim Peters*
+​	*`python -c import this ` - Tim Peters*

-Wherever possible I try to keep `felling` as simple as possible, for now I am proud it is requirements free.
-A lot of the difficulty in setting this up has been gathering an understanding of logging in python and the initial setup of logging.json.
+Wherever possible `felling` will be kept as simple as possible, for now I am proud it is requirements free.
+A lot of the difficulty in setting this up has been gathering an understanding of logging in Python and the initial setup of logging.json.